LiaoHonghao/LiaoHonghao.github.io/content/project/quad_exterpercep/index.md

   - Planning
 ---

-A project to acquire exteroceptive sensory information for the quadruped robot Unitree AlienGo and apply it to downstream tasks such as SLAM and path planning..
+Acquiring exteroceptive sensory information for the robot Unitree AlienGo and apply it to some downstream tasks.

 <!--more-->